Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Introduction

 Here, we expand upon \citet{Wiesenfeld:2025aa} and perform a comprehensive calculation for the collisional properties of \COTwo-\HTwo~and \COTwo-He.
-The latter system is substantially better studied than \COTwo-\HTwo both experimentally and theoretically (see, for instance, \cite{Korona2001}, but is still important to benchmark our calculations.
-In \citet{Wiesenfeld:2025aa}, we determined the precision requirement to power \textit{JWST} exoplanet studies as a $\leq$10\% precision on pressure-broadening coefficients.
+The latter system has been substantially better studied than \COTwo-\HTwo\, both experimentally and theoretically (see, for instance, \citet{Thibault:2000aa, Korona2001}), but is still important to benchmark our calculations, particularly due to its renewed interest by its relevance to exoplanetary atmospheres \citep{Hendaoui2025, HendaouiICARUS}.
+In \citet{Wiesenfeld:2025aa}, we determined the precision requirement to power \textit{JWST} exoplanet studies as a $\leq$10\% precision on pressure broadening coefficients.
 Each step in our framework is carefully designed to support this goal.
-With this framework, we compute ro-vibrational transitions up to $|m|=50$ (that is $j'$=45, $~j''$=44) (see \autoref{sec:results}), and temperatures spanning from 100\ K to 800\ K, and derive the pressure-broadening dependence on the rotational quanta and the temperature.
+With this framework, we compute ro-vibrational transitions up to $|m|=40$ (that is $j'$=40, $~j''$=41) (see \autoref{sec:results}), and temperatures spanning 40--800~K, and derive the pressure broadening dependence on rotational quantum number and temperature.

+Beyond producing a new dataset for \COTwo-\HTwo~and \COTwo-He, this work serves as a validation of a scalable first-principles opacity-generation framework.
+A key test is whether a fully \abinit\ calculation can reproduce available measurements on an absolute scale, without empirical correction factors, while producing database-ready outputs across the temperature and rotational ranges required by modern remote-sensing applications.
+Scaling this approach to more complex systems also requires traceable, AI-assisted, expert-validated computational workflows for deriving, implementing, and validating increasingly complex coupled-channel formalisms.

-We introduce key definitions, the state of the art (SotA), and our framework in \autoref{sec:framework}, a summarized theory of collisional properties in \autoref{sec:pbps_theory}, and our methods in \autoref{sec:theo}.
-We present our results in \autoref{sec:results}, compare them to experimental values in \autoref{sec:compare}.
+We introduce key definitions, the state of the art, and our framework in \autoref{sec:framework}, a summarized theory of collisional properties in \autoref{sec:pbps_theory}, and our methods in \autoref{sec:theo}.
+We present our results in \autoref{sec:results} and compare them to experimental values in \autoref{sec:compare}.
 Concluding remarks are offered in \autoref{sec:conclusion}.